Whispers from the Woodland Realm

 Silent Ember stands where the cold never fully leaves.

-He is a fox shaped by frost, endurance and the weight of northern air.
+He is a fox shaped by frost, endurance, and the weight of northern air.
 His winter coat carries the colours of the frozen woodland:

 • cold greys